-On the other hand, the limitations placed on the assets for the surviving spouse can prove to be problematic if, for example, the original joint will included beneficiaries that the surviving spouse wishes to disinherit due to later strained relationships.
+On the other hand, the limitations that a joint will places on the assets left for the surviving spouse can prove to be problematic if, for example, the original joint will included beneficiaries that the surviving spouse wishes to disinherit due to later strained relationships.
 These are very real considerations that must be given adequate thought when deciding how to plan for the distribution of assets with a spouse.

 The cost of preparing estate-planning documents depends on many factors such as the types of will and/or trust that are needed, the extent of professional legal services rendered (if any), and the complexity of the assets to be distributed upon the testator's death.
-Legal estate-planning services, alone, can fluctuate between just a few hundred dollars to well into the thousands, depending on the law firm.
+Legal estate-planning services, alone, can fluctuate between just a few hundred dollars to well into the tens of thousands, depending on the law firm.
 Of course, you have the legal right to prepare your own will, however, you may risk omitting important details that result in unintended consequences.

 On the bright side, there are numerous do-it-yourself estate-planning websites to assist you if you decide to create your own will for budgetary or other personal reasons.
 Also, keep in mind that executors and trustees you appoint may be entitled to reasonable compensation for duties associated with administering your last wishes and executing the distribution of your assets.
 Legal professionals in your community are able to help you with any questions that you may have with regard to your estate-planning needs.

-A will was the foundation of most estate plans before the uniform trust code spread.
+A will was the foundation of most estate plans before the uniform trust code was adopted by states.
 The will still plays an important role, but today most estates center around trusts, e.g. an asset protection or living trust.
 These instruments are generally best for avoiding probate and ensuring an efficient transfer of wealth.